EXPLORE BOTSWANA’S OKAVANGO DELTA world heritage site with this slideshow, check the location map and get all the facts and information below.

 REVIEW OF CONSERVATION ISSUES AND THREATS: The following issues represent specific threats to the ecology, conservation and values of the Okavango Delta world heritage site.

 Poaching.
-The level of poaching affecting the delta’s wildlife is unknown, but a 2012 aerial census of large mammals by Botswana’s Department of Wildlife and National Parks confirmed that there has been a significant decline in populations of some key large mammal species over the past decade (since a comparable survey was last done).
+The level of poaching affecting the Okavango Delta’s wildlife is unknown, but a 2012 aerial census of large mammals by Botswana’s Department of Wildlife and National Parks confirmed that there has been a significant decline in populations of some key large mammal species over the past decade (since a comparable survey was last done).
 An earlier NGO aerial survey (carried out in 2010) had suggested that populations of 11 animal species had plummeted by an average of 61 per cent (Gifford, 2013), with ostrich, wildebeest, kudu and giraffe particularly badly affected.
 Whilst the reason for the decline is not fully understood, some attribute it to over-hunting in parts of the delta that are designated as Wildlife Management Areas where commercial hunting was (until recently) allowed.

 Resource use by local communities, including livestock grazing.
-Local people have rights to use certain natural resources within the delta, including fish, reeds and thatching grass, medicinal plants and poles for house-building, as well as being allowed to keep cattle and other domestic stock in the area.
+Local people have rights to use certain natural resources within the Okavango Delta, including fish, reeds and thatching grass, medicinal plants and poles for house-building, as well as being allowed to keep cattle and other domestic stock in the area.
 The ecological impact of this is limited.
 The local communities include descendants of the original San hunter-gatherer inhabitants of the area, as well as more recent immigrants from other ethnic groups.
 As there are only three settlements (with a total population of 530 individuals) in the interior of the delta, resource use tends to be restricted to peripheral areas close to villages outside the core zone of the world heritage site.

 Veterinary control measures including fences and chemical spraying of tse-tse flies.
 Botswana’s livestock industry has for decades depended on the prevention of disease transmission between wildlife and domestic stock through (1) the use of high multi-strand veterinary cordon fences to stop the movement of large wild mammals into livestock grazing areas, and (2) the eradication of tse-tse flies through chemical spraying.
-Most of the delta is designated a ‘livestock free zone’, and its southern boundary follows a veterinary fence.
+Most of the Okavango Delta is designated a ‘livestock free zone’, and its southern boundary follows a veterinary fence.
 This stops livestock coming into contact with wildlife, but it also blocks the traditional migration and dispersal of wildlife to the south.
 Other veterinary fences lie to the east and north of the world heritage site, but these have been abandoned (or removed) in recent years so migration routes towards the Makgadikgadi Pans (to the East), Chobe National Park, and other areas have been re-established.

 Disturbance from tourism.
-Tourism in the delta is necessarily a low-impact low-volume business, since there are no permanent roads into most of the area and everything has to be flown into small-scale tented camps and lodges within the delta.
+Tourism in the Okavango Delta is necessarily a low-impact low-volume business, since there are no permanent roads into most of the area and everything has to be flown into small-scale tented camps and lodges within the delta.
 There are only about 2,000 beds in the core area of the world heritage site, and sound policies and procedures to regulate tourism are in place.
 Nevertheless, there are some localized problems related to tourism including the creation of illegal roads (particularly in Moremi Game Reserve), pollution and waste disposal, forest fires and disturbance of plant and animals (especially nesting birds).
 Most noticeably, noise pollution from low-flying aircraft and boats can be a nuisance, affecting the ‘wilderness experience’ of visitors.

 Habitat destruction by elephants.
-About one third of Africa’s elephants – more than 200,000 individuals – roam across the border lands between the Okavango and adjacent areas of northern Botswana, Namibia, Angola, Zambia and Zimbabwe.
+About one third of Africa’s elephants – more than 200,000 individuals – roam across the border lands between the Okavango Delta and adjacent areas of northern Botswana, Namibia, Angola, Zambia and Zimbabwe.
 The population has grown significantly in recent years and is now causing serious habitat destruction (particularly in the mopane woodlands surrounding the delta).

 Invasive alien species.
-The floating water fern, Salvinia molesta (native to South America) became established in the Okavango in the 1980s and has become widespread.
+The floating water fern, Salvinia molesta (native to South America) became established in the Okavango Delta in the 1980s and has become widespread.
 It chokes water channels and prevents light and oxygen penetration into sub-surface waters, impacting the aquatic ecology.
 A reasonable degree of success in controlling this invasive weed has been achieved through the propagation of a weevil (Cyrtobagous salviniae) as a bio-control agent, but Salvinia infestation remains a significant problem.

 Uncontrolled fire.
-Fires are frequently and deliberately started by people throughout the delta to (1) stimulate new growth for livestock grazing (2) improve stands of reeds and thatching grass, (3) attract wildlife to areas of new growth for tourist viewing, (4) clear access through the wetlands to fishing sites, and (5) clear agricultural land around the margins of the delta.
+Fires are frequently and deliberately started by people throughout the Okavango Delta to (1) stimulate new growth for livestock grazing (2) improve stands of reeds and thatching grass, (3) attract wildlife to areas of new growth for tourist viewing, (4) clear access through the wetlands to fishing sites, and (5) clear agricultural land around the margins of the delta.

 Upstream water extraction /impoundment.
-The most significant long-term threat to the integrity and ecological function of the delta lies beyond Botswana’s borders in the catchment areas of Angola and Namibia, where upstream use of water or construction of dams could prove devastating.
+The most significant long-term threat to the integrity and ecological function of the Okavango Delta lies beyond Botswana’s borders in the catchment areas of Angola and Namibia, where upstream use of water or construction of dams could prove devastating.
 Namibia has already indicated an intention to connect its Eastern National Water Carrier to the Kavango River to ‘provide water to Windhoek and the surrounding areas’, and there will doubtless be many other demands on the waters of the Okavango as regional development gains momentum.
 There are reports of possible Chinese interest in irrigated agriculture in the river basin in southern Angola.

 Climate change.
 The potential effects of climate change on the delta have been a research focus of staff at the Okavango Research Institute for several years.
 It seems likely that there will be some increase in evaporative losses of water in the delta due to increases in regional temperature, but other impacts of climate change are less certain.
 A drying of the catchment would result in the replacement of existing seasonally-flooded grassland with more wooded communities, reducing the overall size of the delta ecosystem.

 Pollution and/or eutrophication of waters.
-The quality of the inflowing waters is just as important to the ecological integrity of the delta as the volume of water and its flooding cycle.
+The quality of the inflowing waters is just as important to the ecological integrity of the Okavango Delta as the volume of water and its flooding cycle.
 The possibility of pollution from diamond mining in the catchment areas of southern Angola has been identified as a potential future threat.
 Likewise, the proposed Chinese-backed irrigated agricultural scheme in southern Angola would not only result in water use, but could also lead to eutrophication and/or pollution with artificial fertilizers, pesticides and other agrochemicals.

 Mining.
-Mining presents a significant potential threat to the delta as a number of concessions overlap the world heritage site.
+Mining presents a significant potential threat to the Okavango Delta as a number of concessions overlap the world heritage site.
 The Government of Botswana has given assurances that mining will not be allowed in the core area of the world heritage site but there is nevertheless a possibility that it could be undertaken in the buffer zone, or areas of the catchment in Angola and/or Namibia.